kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 In addition to document content, Kuzzle stores a set of [metadata](https://docs.kuzzle.io/guide/essentials/document-metadata/) in Elasticsearch.
 These metadata are contained in the `_kuzzle_info` field (exposed as `_meta` in Kuzzle API).

-The documents will be inserted directly in Elasticsearch, without going through Kuzzle, in order to be able to change the value of the metadata field `createdAt` at our convenience.
+Documents will be inserted directly in Elasticsearch, without going through Kuzzle, in order to be able to change the value of the metadata field `createdAt` at our convenience.

 For that we will use the Elasticsearch [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-bulk.html).